Sources of Legislation

 Following legislation through the General Conference maze can be a challenge.
 Issues come before the delegates most often in the form of petitions sent by individuals, groups, annual (regional) conferences and governing boards of general agencies.
 You can find these in the Advance Daily Christian Advocate and online.

 Petitions from individuals, local churches, annual conferences and general agencies are given numbers and assigned to one of 13 legislative committees.
 Each delegate serves on a committee, and delegates spend most of the first four days in committee meetings.
 Each legislative committee deals with petitions related to series of paragraphs from The Book of Discipline.
 Petitions related to The Book of Resolutions are sorted by subject.
-A legislative committee can recommend to adopt, reject or refer a petition.
-A petition that is ready for plenary action is called a "calendar item"; the item is assigned a number and printed in the Daily Christian Advocate.
+A legislative committee can recommend to adopt, reject or refer a petition to a General Conference plenary session.
+That recommendation is called a "calendar item"; the item is assigned a number and printed in the Daily Christian Advocate.